Should I grow my business?

 - outgrown premises

 Businesses often have to take on a lot of debt to finance their growth.
-As well as this, fast growth increases the rate at which cash leaves your business - your costs will grow to accommodate increased demand.
+Fast growth also increases the rate at which cash leaves your business - your costs will grow to accommodate increased demand.
 All this means that, if growth spirals out of control, it can put your business' financial solvency at risk.

 Find tips to help you avoid problems during business growth.